arcadiapage/arcadiapage.github.io/aboutme.md

 - If you're a writer, [how to create a writing practice that is fun, gentle, and productive.](https://arcadiapage.com/2024-01-29-being-a-productive-writer-does-not-have-to-be-painful/)

 You can also learn more about what I do by reading this interview I did with [Canvas Rebel](https://canvasrebel.com/meet-arcadia-page/).

-I love the process of building a creative, simple, healthy, and introspective life because I believe that is what leads to growth and joy.
-As a neurodivergent writer living with chronic pain, I feel more empowered when I work from a place of compassion instead of stress.

 I've written many books, and they are [available for purchase](https://payhip.com/ArcadiaPage/collection/books) if they resonate with you.